Heavy quark potential and LQCD based quark condensate at finite magnetic field: Introduction

 \section{Introduction}

 A lot of information is being provided by the ongoing relativistic heavy-ion collisions (HIC) in respect of deconfined state of matter, i.e. Quark Gluon Plasma (QGP).
 QGP at sufficiently high temperature behaves like a weakly interacting gas of quarks and gluons, which can also be studied perturbatively by using hard thermal loop (HTL) resummation~\cite{Weldon:1982aq, Braaten:1989mz,Frenkel:1989br,Braaten:1991gm} techniques, apart from the first principle lattice QCD estimations.
-Depending on the non-centrality, HIC can also produce a very strong magnetic field in the direction perpendicular to the reaction plane, as has been realized in recent studies~\cite{Kharzeev:2007jp}.
+Depending on the non-centrality, HIC can also produce a very strong magnetic field in the direction perpendicular to the reaction plane~\cite{Kharzeev:2007jp,Kharzeev:2007jp,Skokov:2009qp}.
 At the RHIC energies, the estimated strength of the magnetic field is around $B \sim m_{\pi}^2 \equiv 10^{18}$ Gauss whereas at the LHC the estimated strength is around $B \sim 15m_{\pi}^2 \equiv 1.5 \times 10^{19}$ Gauss \cite{Kharzeev:2007jp,Skokov:2009qp}, where $ m_{\pi} $ is the pion mass.
 The issue - whether this large initial magnetic field will decay very fast~\cite{McLerran:2013hla} or slow~\cite{Tuchin:2010gx,Das:2017qfi} is still probably an open problem.
-Latter possibility provide the opportunity to revisit entire QGP phenomenology in presence of magnetic field like heavy quark phenomenology, which is attempted in present work.
-Such an extensive magnetic field might even have survived from the very early stages of universe~\cite{Vachaspati:1991nm,Grasso:2000wj}.
+Studies have also shown that such an extensive magnetic field might even have survived from the very early stages of universe~\cite{Vachaspati:1991nm,Grasso:2000wj}.
+These possibilities provide the opportunity to revisit the entire QGP phenomenology in presence of magnetic field, and in the present work we have attempted the same with heavy quark phenomenology.